Reginald de Grey, 1st Baron Grey de Wilton

+Biography

 Reginald acquired Wilton barony through his marriage to the heiress, Matilda Cantilupe before 1252, although at the time he was a minor under the tutelage of his father, John de Grey.
 From his father he had inherited the Manors of Brogborough, Thurleigh and Wrest in Bedfordshire; Great Brickhill, Snellson and Water Hall, Buckinghamshire; Hemingford, Yelling, Toseland in Huntingdonshire; Kempleigh, Gloucestershire; Purleigh, Essex; Rushton, Cheshire; Ruthin, Denbighshire; Shirland and Wilton, Herefordshire.

 Later he was Sheriff of Nottinghamshire, Derbyshire and the Royal Forests and Constable of Chester Castle, Constable of Nottingham Castle (March 1265/6) and Constable of Northampton Castle (June 1267 – January 1267/8).
 He was Justice of Chester in 1270 and Sheriff of Cheshire (1270–1274).
 In 1281 he was again Justice of Chester.

 In 1282, he was one of the three commanders appointed by Edward I of England in his campaign against Llywelyn ap Gruffudd, the rebellious Prince of Wales.
 This resulted in his being granted the Dyffryn Clwyd with its castle of Ruthin Castle.
-This great lordship passed to his descendants, until Richard Grey, 6th Baron Grey de Ruthyn, 3rd Earl of Kent sold the lordship to the crown in 1508.
+This great lordship passed to his descendants, until Richard Grey, 6th Baron Grey de Ruthyn, 3rd Earl of Kent, sold the lordship to the crown in 1508.

 He was summoned to Parliament from 1295 to 1307.
 The king demanded his presence at the English victory over the Scots at the Battle of Falkirk.
 His younger grandson Roger de Grey was summoned to Parliament thus becoming Baron Grey de Ruthyn.